Marceeelll/codingbat-swift/README.md

 I uploaded all my solutions for the problems from codingbat.com (done in <b>Swift 3.0</b>).

 Have fun with swift :)

-And feel free to commit your answer, if it is more efficient ✌️😊
+And feel free to commit your solutions, if it is more efficient ✌️😊

 # How to use this Repository?